Security, Architecture, Compliance

 Data Redaction Techniques

-• Tokenization: Replace sensitive values with random tokens, store mapping in vault
+• Tokenization: Replace sensitive values with random tokens (like "abc123xyz"), store the real-to-token mapping in a secure vault

 Sanitization Processes